-On March 16, 2020 in connection with the closing of the Transactions, the Company completed a comprehensive refinancing of its debt (the "2020 Refinancing").
+On March 16, 2020 in connection with the closing of the Transactions as defined in Note 7, the Company completed a comprehensive refinancing of its debt (the "2020 Refinancing").
 The 2020 Refinancing consists of a 25-year term loan with BH Finance LLC ("BH Finance"), an affiliate of Berkshire, in an aggregate principal amount of \$576,000,000 at a 9% annual rate (referred to herein as "Credit Agreement" and "Term Loan").
 The proceeds of the Term Loan were used, along with cash on hand, to repay the Company's \$431,502,000 in existing debt as well as to fund the acquisition of the BH Media Newspaper Business assets and the stock of the Buffalo News for \$140,000,000 in cash.
-With the closing of this matter, BH Finance became Lee's sole lender.
+With the closing of this refinancing, BH Finance became Lee's sole lender.
+The Credit Agreement documents the primary terms of the Term Loan.
+The Term Loan matures on March 16, 2045.